LostArtefacts/TRX/README.md

 - fixed the sound of collecting a secret killing music
 - fixed infamous Tihocan crocodile bug
 - fixed Lara jumping forever when alt+tabbing out of the game
+- fixed Lara voiding if a badly placed timed door closes on her (doesn't occur in OG levels)

 ## Showcase